zanekoch/dream_proj/data/tcga/README.md

 ## Data downloading
 ### Step 1: Data using TCGABiolinks
-Run TCGA_data_downloader.R to get the desired project and datatypes, populating a `GDCdata` folder with the data.
+Run TCGA_data_downloader.R (Use conda environment `r_go`) to get the desired project and datatypes, populating a `GDCdata` folder with the data.
 ### Step 2: Metadata/samplesheet
 Select the same samples on the TCGA GDC website.
 Add them to cart.
 Go to cart.
 Download clinical (aka metdata) and sample sheet.
 Upload using sftp to this cluster.
-Unpack the clinical and use clinical.csv
+Unpack the clinical and use clinical.csv.
+This creates `/dream/data/tcga/manual_download/CPTAC-3/clinical.tsv` and `/dream/data/tcga/manual_download/CPTAC-3/sample_sheet.tsv`.
+Remove rows of the sample sheet that are indistinguishable but map to different files.
+Currently unknown what causes this but my choice was to keep the first row and remove the rest.
+This creates `/dream/data/tcga/manual_download/CPTAC-3/sample_sheetsample_sheet_no_duplicate_rows.tsv`.
 ### Step 3: Data processing
-Run `/cellar/users/zkoch/dream/source/process_tcgabiolinks.py` with the samplesheet, metdata, and path to each project-datatype pair to create data matrices with synchronized sample IDs and such.
-Outputs to `data/tcga/processed/`.
+Run `/dream/source/process_tcgabiolinks.py` (Use conda environment `dream_proj`) with the unduplicated samplesheet, metadata, and path to each project-datatype pair to create data matrices with synchronized sample IDs and such.
+Outputs to `/dream/data/tcga/processed/CPTAC-3_mutation.parquet` and `/dream/data/tcga/processed/CPTAC-3_expression.parquet` etc.
+### Step 4: Manual BS
+Do they steps in `/cellar/users/zkoch/dream/notebooks/010224_process_tcga_data.ipynb` to clean the data and form a nice metadata table.
+This creates `/dream/data/tcga/processed/CPTAC-3_metadata.parquet`.

 ### Log
+#### CPTAC-3:
-#### CPTAC-3: Added methylation, somatic mutaiton, and expression files to cart.
-Downloaded sample sheet and clinical (1,235 samples and 5646 files) to `tcga/manual_download/CPTAC-3`
+Added methylation, somatic mutaiton, and expression files to cart.
+Downloaded sample sheet and clinical (1,235 samples and 5,646 files) to `tcga/manual_download/CPTAC-3`.